Brindleyplace: Four Brindleyplace

-Four Brindleyplace consists of 114000 sqft of office space with a Bank restaurant and bar on the ground floor.
+Four Brindleyplace consists of 114000 sqft of office space with a bank, restaurant and bar on the ground floor.
 Caffe Nero Deloitte & Touche, Michael Page, Mercer Human Resource Consulting and Perceptive Informatics are all tenants in the building.
 The services engineers were Hoare Lea & Partners, whilst Silk & Frazier were the quantity surveyors.
 It was the winner of the "Best of Best" award.
 It received top accolades in the British Council for Offices Awards 2000 and finalist status in the 2004 Brickwork Awards.

 Five Brindleyplace

 Five Brindleyplace was pre-let to BT in 1994 with design work starting in December of the same year.
 Construction began in June 1995.
 BT moved into the offices in February 1997 and used it as their regional headquarters.
 It provides 120000 sqft of office space.
 The construction used the curtain walling system.
 Argent worked with BT to provide 'green' features such as an upflow air conditioning system with heat recovery, openable windows and energy saving lighting and controls.
 BT vacated the building at the beginning of 2011.
-After a £8m makeover Deutsche Bank will be leasing the majority of the building from 2014.
+After a £8m makeover, Deutsche Bank leased the majority of the building from 2014.
 PLACES Birmingham Residential Lettings and Sales agent occupy the central ground floor office space.